c-cube/frog-utils/README.md

 The useful options are:

-- `-arg` to disable printing of the commands' output to stdin, e.g. if the command closes its stdin (typically, `echo`)
+- `-f arg` to disable printing of the commands' output to stdin, e.g. if the command closes its stdin (typically, `echo`)
 - `-c` to run a shell command